sharat87/prestige/docs/content/guides/cookie-management.md

+---
+description: >
+  Guide to adding, editing, deleting cookies to be used for executing requests in Prestige HTTP Client.
+---

 # Cookie Management

 Prestige keeps its Cookie management features fairly simple.
 You can view the cookies currently being available from the